-LOAN OFFICER
+LOAN OFFICER/LENDER

 A representative of a bank or other financial institution.
-They help customers identify their borrowing options and help them understand the terms of their loan.
+They help customers identify their borrowing options, help them understand the terms of their loan, and are responsible for providing the Closing Disclosure to the borrower.

 APPRAISER

 Works on behalf of a lender and provides a market analysis of the subject property.
 An appraiser's finding is subjective and combined with market findings of sold properties within the surrounding neighborhood.